 After you’ve gathered your pool of photographs you want to quickly look through them and remove any images that will not look good in print such as out of focus or overexposed images.
 Now that we've assembled all the pictures we might possibly use it's time to have some fun with them.

-2. Make Your Work Prints
+2. Make Working Proof Prints

 After you have a pool of images to work from the next step is to create low-cost work prints to be edited, annotated, and arranged.
 I like to take a USB jump drive to a local print shop and print out the images with a copy machine on regular copy paper.
 The images will be low in quality but they will show the content and composition of the photos which will guide the editing and sequencing of the book.